Press Guidelines & Policies

 Press Badges and Press Room

-Journalists whose applications for ASHG 2017 press credentials are approved in advance of the conference must pick up their press badges and meeting materials upon arrival at the meeting in the ASHG Press Office (Room 210D).
+Journalists whose applications for ASHG 2018 press credentials are approved in advance of the conference must pick up their press badges and meeting materials upon arrival at the meeting in the ASHG Press Office (Room 22).
 Pre-registered press should bring business cards or other forms of identification to the Press Office.

 Press who plan to register on site should bring identification, staff credentials, and assignment letters and/or bylined articles as appropriate.

-- Follow the same camera/recording policy as regular ASHG attendees - Attendees may not use cameras, including mobile phone and tablet cameras, or any other audio and/or video recording devices in meeting session rooms, on the Exhibit Hall floor, or in poster/oral presentations
+- Follow the same camera/recording policy as other ASHG attendees - Attendees may not use cameras, including mobile phone and tablet cameras, or any other audio and/or video recording devices in meeting session rooms, on the Exhibit & Poster Hall floor, or in poster/oral presentations

 Exhibitor Press Events and Use of Press Office